babayevsemid/Gps/README.md

 ### Use with Context

-Note: Works if GPS is active, otherwise not works
+Note: Works if GPS is active, otherwise will not function

 ```
 GpsManager.LocationCallback callback = new GpsManager.LocationCallback() {